 The response was overwhelming, and a month later, the Obama administration increased the threshold to 25,000 signatures, calling it "a good problem to have."
 The White House cautioned at the time that it might not be the last time the rules of the program would be changed.

-The petitions continued to flood in, ranging from serious pleas for judicial reform and gay rights to sillier appeals to give Vice-President Joe Biden his own reality TV show.
+The petitions continued to flood in, ranging from serious pleas for judicial reform and gay rights to sillier appeals to ban baseball bats and give Vice-President Joe Biden his own reality TV show.

-Many of them, as Internet phenomena do, went viral.
+Many of them, as Internet phenomena are wont to do, went viral.

 "The administration does not support blowing up planets," Paul Shawcross, the science and space chief for Obama's budget office, wrote in response to a petition suggesting construction of a Star Wars-style Death Star start by 2016.

 More than 34,000 people appended their name to that petition.